chrischow/agamotto/docs/user_guide/dashboard.md

 <br>

-In the trades table, put/call options that are currently open are monitored by **agamotto**.
+In the trades table below, put/call options that are currently open are monitored by **agamotto**.
 Click the date in the Opened column to jump to that option's detailed view under the [Monitor](monitor.md) tab.

 #### Strategy Details: Trades
 {: .no_toc }